goharbor/harbor/docs/installation_guide.md

-finished saving the image of nginx saving the image of registry finished saving the image of registry
+finished saving the image of nginx saving the image of registry finished saving the image of registry saving the image of harbor_jobservice finished saving the image of harbor_jobservice
 $ cd ../
-$ tar -cvzf harbor_offline-0.1.1.tgz harbor
+$ tar -cvzf harbor_offline-0.3.0.tgz harbor
 ```

-The file `harbor_offline-0.1.1.tgz` contains the images and other files required to start Harbor.
+The file `harbor_offline-0.3.0.tgz` contains the images and other files required to start Harbor.
 You can use tools such as `rsync` or `scp` to transfer this file to the target host.
 On the target host, execute the following commands to start Harbor. _Note that before running the **prepare** script, you **must** update **harbor.cfg** to reflect the right configuration of the target machine!_ (Refer to Section [Configuring Harbor](#configuring-harbor)).

 ```
-$ tar -xzvf harbor_offline-0.1.1.tgz
+$ tar -xzvf harbor_offline-0.3.0.tgz
 $ cd harbor

 # load images save by excute ./save_image.sh